vasubawa/web103_finalproject/planning/entity_relationship_diagram.md

 ## Create the List of Tables

-[👉🏾👉🏾👉🏾 List each table in your diagram]

-## Add the Entity Relationship Diagram

 - User: Stores user account information (email, password, display name, etc.).
 - Category: Stores the predefined categories for filtering (e.g., "Furniture," "Tools").